 These resources are for doctoral students who are at the proposal stage and working on their official proposal documents.

 Working on the proposal means that students have a solid topic approved by their committee and can move on to developing the details of their study.
 This kit focuses on writing the introduction, reviewing the literature, and proposing research design and method for the study.
-All Walden proposals, whether from professional doctorate degrees or PhD degrees, cover three main areas: introduction to the study, literature review (or the background and context, for students doing a DNP project), and discussion of the research design and method.
+All Walden proposals, whether from professional doctorate degrees or PhD degrees, cover three main areas: introduction to the study, literature review, and discussion of the research design and method.

 Students in different programs will see variations in the required number of chapters or sections in the proposal.
 To begin writing, students should first download the appropriate template for their program, the appropriate checklist and/or rubric, and any other documents that programs have published for guidance (see Office of Student Research Administration [OSRA] and Institutional Review Board [IRB] documents that may be related).